dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     *   If `S` is a subtype of `Map<Object, Object>` and `S` is not a subtype of `Iterable<Object>` then `e` is syntactically known to be a map literal.

-4. If `leafElements` is not empty, then:
+1. If `e` is not syntactically known to be a map or set literal yet and *leaf elements* is not empty, then:

-    *   It is a compile-time error if `e` is syntactically known to be a map literal and `leafElements` contains any `expressionElement` elements.
+    *   It is a compile-time error if `e` is syntactically known to be a map literal and *leaf elements* contains any `expressionElement` elements.

-    *   It is a compile-time error if `e` is syntactically known to be a set literal and `leafElements` contains any `mapEntry` elements.
+    *   It is a compile-time error if `e` is syntactically known to be a set literal and *leaf elements* contains any `mapEntry` elements.

-    *   If it has at least one `expressionElement` and no `mapEntry` elements, it is syntactically known to be a set literal, with unknown static type.
+    *   If *leaf elements* has at least one `expressionElement` and no `mapEntry` elements, it is syntactically known to be a set literal, with unknown static type.

-    *   If it has at least one `mapEntry` and no `expressionElement` elements, it is syntactically known to be a map literal with unknown static type.
+    *   If *leaf elements* has at least one `mapEntry` and no `expressionElement` elements, it is syntactically known to be a map literal with unknown static type.

-    *   If it has at least one `mapEntry` and at least one `expressionElement`, it is an error.
+    *   If *leaf elements* has at least one `mapEntry` and at least one `expressionElement`, it is a compile-time error.

     *In other words, at least one key-value pair anywhere in the collection forces it to be a map, and a bare expression forces it to be a set.
 Having